 - Make the Sauce

-In a small bowl, whisk soy sauce, oyster sauce (if using), brown sugar, cornstarch, and water until completely smooth.
-Set aside. - Brown the Ground Beef
+- In a small bowl, whisk soy sauce, oyster sauce (if using), brown sugar, cornstarch, and water until completely smooth.
+Set aside.

-Heat a large skillet or wok over medium-high heat.
-Add the ground beef and cook 5–7 minutes, breaking it apart, until fully browned with no pink remaining.
-Drain excess fat carefully. - Add Garlic
+- Heat a large skillet over medium-high heat.
+Add ground beef and cook for 5–7 minutes, breaking it apart, until fully cooked and no pink remains.
+Drain excess fat carefully.

-Add broccoli florets to the skillet.
-Pour the prepared sauce over the beef and broccoli. - Simmer and Thicken
+- Add broccoli florets to the skillet.
+Pour the prepared sauce evenly over the beef and broccoli.

 Notes